-When I mentioned the name Constantinople to my mother, who grew up in Stockholm, Sweden, she said, oh, I know that city, that’s what we used to call it when I was younger and lived in Sweden.
+When I mentioned Constantinople to my mother, who grew up in Stockholm, Sweden, she said, oh, I know that city; that’s what we used to call it when I was younger and lived in Sweden.
 Many people remember the name Constantinople and may not understand that Constantinople is the former name of Istanbul.

 Istanbul is over 5,000 years old; it is a city that is rich in history.
 In 330 AD, the Roman Emperor Constantine moved to the eastern capital of the Roman Empire, which is present-day Istanbul.
 At that time, this area was a Greek Colony known as Byzantine.

-I imagine when Constantine moved to this part of the world, it must have seemed like the edge of the world – or at least the edge of the Roman Empire.
+When Constantine moved to this part of the world, it must have seemed like the world’s edge – or at least the edge of the Roman Empire.
 First, the city was called the “New Rome.”